-The receiver section of the HFBR-5903 utilizes an InGaAs PIN photodiode coupled to a custom silicon transimpedance preamplifier IC.
-It is packaged in the optical subassembly portion of the receiver.
+The receiver sections of the HFBR-5103 series utilize InGaAs PIN photodiodes coupled to a custom silicon transimpedance preamplifier IC.
+These are packaged in the optical subassembly portion of the receiver.

-This PIN/preamplifier combination is coupled to a custom quantizer IC which provides the final pulse shaping for the logic output and the Signal Detect function.
-The Data output is differential.
-The Signal Detect output is single-ended.
-Both Data and Signal Detect outputs are PECL compatible, ECL referenced (shifted) to a +3.3 V power supply.
-The receiver outputs, Data Out and Data Out Bar, are squelched at Signal Detect Deassert.
-That is, when the light input power decreases to a typical -38 dBm or less, the Signal Detect Deasserts, i.e. the Signal Detect output goes to a PECL low state.
-This forces the receiver outputs, Data Out and Data Out Bar to go to steady PECL levels High and Low respectively.
+These PIN/preamplifier combinations are coupled to a custom quantizer IC which provides the final pulse shaping for the logic output and the Signal Detect function.
+The data output is differential.
+The signal detect output is single-ended.
+Both data and signal detect outputs are PECL compatible, ECL referenced (shifted) to a +5 Volt power supply.